comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

     exit
 fi
 ```
+### Success Criteria (Check)

+1. A car can be created and stored in the database : YES

+2. A car information can be edited : YES

+3. A car can be deleted : YES

+4. The installation is simple : YES

+5. A summery can be generated for a particular car : YES

+6. Trips can be recorded and stored for an existing car : YES

+7. A basic backup plan is available : YES

 improvements
 -------------
 What we can improve in this application maybe adding another program to calculate the amount of money each car is making every month, or the summary of the amount of money all cars make monthly.